NinerBull/tRP3_RPNameInQuests/README.md

 E.g. If your character's name is `Xxlegölåsxx` but your TRP3 Roleplay Name is `Sir Legolas the Nevermissing`, then Quest Dialogues should refer to you with your TRP3 Roleplay Name instead.

 You can choose how your character should be addressed on a per-character basis.
+Type `/trp3 questtext` to begin.

 ## Compatibility
 * **Dragonflight** - 10.0.5